Conquer the Cold: A Guide to Winter Bivvying

 • Put clothes at the bottom of your sleeping bag, and boots in a dry bag turned inside out at the bottom of your bivvy bag, to keep them vaguely warm and stop them freezing overnight.

-• Put your foam mat outside the bivvy bag, but everything else (including your insulated air mat) inside the bivvy bag.
+• Put your foam mat outside the bivvy bag, but everything else inside (including your insulated air mat).
 This will ensure that you don’t roll off the inflated mat, and onto the frozen ground, during the night.

 • Have realistic expectations.
 Although I have had many comfortable winter bivvies, sometimes it does turn into a suffer-fest.
 Things go wrong, the weather turns, I miscalculate walk-ins, forget spare socks.
 Winter bivvying is often about enjoyment, but alwaysabout survival.
 Focusing on the essentials, like building shelter and staying warm, is what makes it such an effective way to escape from the hustle-bustle of the modern world.
 The best way to enjoy a winter bivvy is to be mindful and embrace whatever experience the mountains choose to give you on that particular night.
 Witnessing a cloud inversion or the aurora borealis is never a guarantee, and expecting one will set you up for disappointment.
 Treat the bivvy as a worthwhile experience no matter what happens, and anything else as a nice surprise.